 - faster charging

-This is being added to anode and cathode materials, some in research, but first perhaps we should start with the Toshiba SCiB technology as this is in production.
+This is being added to anode and cathode materials, all in research.
+First perhaps we should start with Toshiba as they have a solid reputation in LTO technology and they are building on this with NTO.

-Toshiba Super Charge ion Battery (SCiB) have a Niobium Titanium Oxide anode and have improved performance:
+Toshiba Super Charge ion Battery (SCiB) are developing a Niobium Titanium Oxide anode that will have improved performance over the current LTO products:

 - 20,000 cycle life